 Is the steakhouse worth the cost?

-The per-person charge for a Steakhouse dinner is $35, which includes the gratuity (but you can add more if you are feeling generous).
+As of May 2022, the per-person charge for a steakhouse dinner is $42, which includes the gratuity (but you can add more if you are feeling generous).
 Personally, I’m so-so on saying it’s worth the cost.
 While the food is always phenomenal, I like Carnival for its affordability.

 Final thoughts of Fahrenheit 555 Steakhouse